-The TDS so deducted by the buyer shall be deposited with the Govt within 7 days from the end of the month in which the TDS has been deducted.
-For example: If TDS is deducted in the month of June, then the TDS should be deposited with the Govt. on or before 7th July.
+The TDS so deducted by the buyer shall be deposited with the Income Tax Dept within 7 days from the end of the month in which the TDS has been deducted.
+For example: If TDS is deducted in the month of June, then the TDS should be deposited with the Income Tax Dept on or before 7th July.

 This TDS is required to be deposited along with Challan No./ ITNS 281 and can be deposited online as well as through various bank branches.
 TDS can be deposited online through this link – https://onlineservices.tin.egov-nsdl.com/etaxnew/tdsnontds.jsp

-Things to be taken care by the Seller
+Things to be taken care of by the Seller

-- Try to get the Certificate from the Income Tax Officer for computation of Capital Gains which will lower the TDS to be deducted.
+- Try to get the Certificate from the Income Tax Department for computation of Capital Gains which will lower the TDS to be deducted.

-- In case the Seller is unable to get the Certificate, the TDS would be deducted on the Transaction Value and will lead to excess deduction of TDS.
-However in such a case, the seller can claim refund of TDS at the time of filing of the Income Tax Return.
+- In case the Seller is unable to get the Certificate, the TDS would be deducted on the Sale Value and will lead to excess deduction of TDS.

 - Apart from the Property Registration Documents, the seller should also collect Form 16A from the Buyer.

-- The seller can reduce his Capital Gains which will lead to lesser TDS Deduction if the seller intends to reinvest the Capital Gains in India.
+- The seller can reduce his Capital Gains which will lead to lesser TDS and Tax Liability if the seller intends to reinvest the Capital Gains in India.

 Things to be taken care of by the Buyer

-There are a lot of things to be taken care of by the Buyer in case of purchase of property from a NRI.
+There are a lot of responsibilities of the Buyer in case of purchase of property from a NRI.
 The buyer shall:-

 - Deduct TDS at the time of each payment and not at the time of Registration of Property